-“We are filing an exclusionary endorsement designed to eliminate moral hazard/fraud from the treatment of the policyholder’s pet,” the filing said.
+“We are filing an exclusionary endorsement designed to eliminate moral hazard/fraud from the treatment of the policyholder’s pet,” the filing said, referring to veterinary professionals.”

-NAIC Consumer Liason Calls on Regulators to Reject Petplan Filing
+Consumer Liaison Calls on Regulators to Reject Petplan Filing

-The language in the cover letter declaring veterinary professionals a “moral hazard” was brought to our attention by Center for Economic Justice (CEJ)’s Birny Birnbaum, the consumer liaison appointed by the National Association of Insurance Commissioners (NAIC), who sits on the Pet Insurance Working Group.
-Birnbaum has called on Illinois and Virginia to reject Petplan’s filings.
+Center for Economic Justice (CEJ)’s Birny Birnbaum, the consumer liaison appointed by the National Association of Insurance Commissioners (NAIC) to sit on the Pet Insurance Working Group and has now called on Illinois and Virginia to reject Petplan’s filings.

-Phyllis Oates, a Virginia insurance regulator who says she reviews pet insurance filings, responded to Mr. Birnbaum by acknowledging, “this exclusion may limit an individual’s right to choose a veterinarian that is a relative or an employer of the insured” only to conclude, however, that “The Bureau” does not have statutory authority to approve or disapprove the filing.
-“Apparently, it is NOT counter to Virginia public policy or public interest to arbitrarily limit the providers a pet insurance policyholder may use,” Mr. Birnbaum told TCR, reflecting on the Virginia response.
+Phyllis Oates, a Virginia insurance regulator who says she reviews pet insurance filings, offered a surprising response to Mr. Birnbaum by acknowledging, “this exclusion may limit an individual’s right to choose a veterinarian that is a relative or an employer of the insured” only to conclude, however, that “The Bureau” does not have statutory authority to approve or disapprove the filing.
+“Apparently, it is NOT counter to Virginia public policy or public interest to arbitrarily limit the providers a pet insurance policyholder may use,” Mr. Birnbaum huffed to TCR in an email, reflecting on the Virginia response.

 As for the pet insurance industry’s trade association, the North American Pet Health Insurance Association (NAPHIA), the organization is staying out of the debate.
-Its executive director, Richard Faucher issued this statement to TCR:
+Its executive director, Richard Faucher, who is also the founder of little-known pet insurer Toto, issued this statement to TCR: